QTechTheory/DissipativeRecompiler/README.md

 - `utilities.c` containing simple array and file parsing utilities
 - `mmaformatter.c` used to write arrays to files readable by Mathematica

+While below we explain how to use each of these 3 executables, users may find it easier to write their own code utilising the above libraries.
+See the [demo](#demo) for a simple example.

 ------------------------------------------------------------------------------------------------

 ## Simulator

-`simulator.c` emulates realtime simulation using Li's variational algorithm, and compares its performance to simulation via the Trotter method and direct unitary time evolution.
+[`simulator.c`](simulator.c) emulates realtime simulation using Li's variational algorithm, and compares its performance to simulation via the Trotter method and direct unitary time evolution.
 As input, we take a Hamiltonian which is a weighted sum of Pauli operators, some parameterised circuit, and some starting wavefunction.
 Li's algorithm then finds parameters which produce wavefunctions which approximate future evolution states of the starting wavefunction under the Hamiltonian.

 ### How it works